How Laundry Businesses Can Use Facebook Ads

 Of course, the more ads you run, the more fleshed out it will be.
 I don’t run a lot of ads from my personal account, so this is pretty barebones (like yours will be starting out!)

-Step Three: Choose an Objective for Your Laundry Service Advertising Agency
+Step Three: Choose an Objective

 For example, you might choose a conversion objective, such as “Get people to visit your shops” or an awareness objective like “reach people near your business.”
 You might also consider setting up an ad for each objective and determining which one works the best for your business.